tomasc/mongoid_occurrences/README.md

 Makes one's life easier when working with events that have multiple occurrences, or a recurring schedule.
 This gem helps to:

-1. define multiple occurrences (or a recurring schedule) in a Mongoid document
+1. define multiple occurrences (or a recurring schedule) in a [Mongoid](https://github.com/mongodb/mongoid) document
 2. expand these occurrences or a recurring schedule into series of daily events and embed them in the document
-3. unwind the parent document into a Mongoid view (think virtual collection defined by an aggregation) so that it becomes very easy to filter the parent documents using time-based queries
+3. unwind the parent document into a [MongoDB view](https://docs.mongodb.com/manual/core/views) (think virtual collection defined by an aggregation) so that it becomes very easy to filter the parent documents using time-based queries